-NDDEQ is committed to the health of North Dakota children and healthy drinking water in schools.
+NDDEQ is committed to the health of North Dakota children and healthy drinking water in schools and child care facilites.
 NDDEQ is

 coordinating with multiple state and local agencies, public water systems and public schools